 This Triple Berry Crumble is one of my favorite, quick and healthy dessert recipes.
-It’s a simple recipe that can be thrown together last minute for a potluck or holiday gathering.
+It’s a simple recipe that can be thrown together last minute for a potluck or gathering.

 And it’s the perfect easy recipe if you are charged with bringing dessert but are short on time.
 This version is also a little different than your typical berry crumble.
 But rest assured, it’s also kid tested and has their seal of approval.
 And believe me, they are a tough crowd!